Nikolay-Lysenko/geniartor/README.md

     [-n number_of_search_passes]
 ```

 Both arguments are optional.
 [Default config](https://github.com/Nikolay-Lysenko/geniartor/blob/master/geniartor/configs/default_config.yml) is used if `-c` argument is not passed.
-Similarly, `-n`, option has a reasonable default too.
+Similarly, `-n` option has a reasonable default too.

 Advanced usage is covered in a [guide](https://github.com/Nikolay-Lysenko/geniartor/blob/master/docs/user_guide.md).